jdoorduin/jdoorduin-github.io/content/_index.md

       subtitle:
       text: |
         **September 2024** - Leo Heunks receives life-time achievement award from the European Respiratory Society <br>
-        **August 2024** - We are happy to announce Jonne Doorduin is appointed Assistant Professor in the Radbodu talent Track
+        **August 2024** - We are happy to announce Jonne Doorduin is appointed Assistant Professor in the Radboud talent Track
     design:
       columns: '1'